OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/payments-plugin/intro.md

       * For **iOS** (Apple Pay), to learn more about sandbox testing, see [Sandbox Testing](https://developer.apple.com/apple-pay/sandbox-testing/).

    1. To handle the response from the SetupPaymentsPlugin, after the SetupPaymentsPlugin node, add an **If** condition and evaluate the success of this operation.
-In the False branch of the **If**, add a **Message**, set the message **Type** to **Error**, and set a message for end users in case of failure to set up the Payments Plugin.
+In the False branch of the **If**, add a **Message**, set the message **Type** to **Error**, and set a message for end-users in case of failure to set up the Payments Plugin.

 1. Verify if the PSP is available.